oh306028/Tutorly/README.md

 - **FluentValidation**: Used for request validation ensuring only valid data is processed.
 - **FluentAssertions**: Employed for validating the behavior and outputs in unit and integration tests.
 - **AutoMapper**: Assists in mapping between domain models and DTOs, ensuring efficient data transfer.
+- **EntityFramework**: ORM technology used to create a database context and configure entities during application runtime. (code first)
+- **MSSQL**: database server used to store users and posts, configured to work with EF.
+Tested locally -> in future should be displayed to the Azure SQL.

 ### Testing
-- The project includes comprehensive **unit tests** and **integration tests** using XUnit, covering various aspects such as validation, data transformation, and API responses.
+- The project includes comprehensive **unit tests** and **integration tests** using XUnit, covering various aspects such as validation, data transformation, and API responses. (used FluentAssertions)